EduardGomezEscandell/AdventOfCode/24/README.md

 where `k_i` is again a value between 0 and 16 and hence `w+k` is within [1, 25].

 These two operations are the basic operations of a stack.
 The assembly code is operating on a stack by using a number in base 26:
-- The operation to see the top of the stack is the modulo 26.The operation to pop the stack is the integer division by 26.
+- The operation to see the top of the stack is the modulo 26.
+- The operation to pop the stack is the integer division by 26.
 - The operation to push onto the stack is to multiply by 26 and sum the pushed value (so long as the pushed value is less than 26).

 Hence, every *pushing block* is adding a digit at the end of the number, and every *popping block* is removing the last digit, and conditionally adding a new one.

 ## Analyzing the blocks
 We can then classify our blocks.
-With my inputs we see the following pattern:
+With my input we see the following pattern:

 | Block | Type | k  | c   |
 |-------|------|----|-----|